-The aim of the GPC Schema is to establish a flexible product classification schema, based on a comprehensive set of rules.
-GPC incorporates generic building blocks that transcend different business practises and multi-cultural barriers.
+The GPC Schema is organised with the aim to establish a flexible product classification schema, based on a comprehensive set of rules.
+The GPC schema hierarchy (Segment, Family, Class, and Brick) provides a coherent, logical, and intuitive grouping that can be used to classify comparable products in a global environment.
+GPC incorporates generic building blocks that transcend different business practices and multi-cultural barriers.
 It serves business-to-business needs for the functions of search, viewing, publication or subscription and data synchronisation through product group alignment.